igor-feoktistov/flexbot/README.md

 ## Cloud-init templates

-Cloud-init templates is GoLang templates with passed from `configuration` parameters.
+Cloud-init templates are GoLang templates with passed from `configuration` parameters.
 See `examples/cloud-init/ubuntu-18.04-cloud-init.template` as an example for ubuntu-18.04.
+Cloud-init templates can be kept in storage repository similarly to images.
+See `uploadTemplate` operation on how to upload templates into storage repository.

 ## Installation